persistr/js/README.md

 await stream.event('service charge', { debit: 200 }).append()
 ```

-Events are always appended to the stream.

 The first argument to `event()` is the event type and the second argument is the event data.
+Event type is always required but event data is optional.
+Events are always appended to a stream.

 #### Reading events from a single stream